Mathematics and Statistics Department (MTH/STAT)

 Algebraic Structures for Middle and High School Teachers

 This course explores the fundamental ideas of algebraic concepts and infinite processes in school mathematics.
 Content includes representing and solving equations and inequalities with emphasis on properties of real numbers; representing and analyzing functional relationships with emphasis on proportional, linear, quadratic, and exponential functions; evaluating and generalizing patterns of change and infinite processes with emphasis on sequences, series, limits, and derivatives.
-This content will be taught through a lens of mathematical argumentation, modeling, reasoning, and proof.
+This content is taught through a lens of mathematical argumentation, modeling, reasoning, and proof.
 Prerequisite: grade of "C" or better in MTH 150 or an appropriate placement test score; grade of "C" or better in MTH 215 or declared math education major.
 Offered Fall.

 MTH 316 Cr.3